 Additionally, CDL-holders convicted of any traffic violation aside from parking offenses must notify his or her employer within 30 days, regardless of which vehicle was driven at the time.
 For example, a truck driver convicted of a DUI in his personal car while off duty must notify his employer.
 If the DUI results in a suspended or revoked license, his employer is barred from employing him as a driver for the duration of the license restriction.
 Those wishing to continue as commercial drivers can find it extremely difficult to secure employment with a DUI on their record.

-Get Free Legal Advice for Your Commercial DUI Charge
+Get Legal Help with Your Commercial DUI Case

 A commercial DUI not only carries with it the usual fines and other penalties associated with a non-commercial charge, but it can wipe out one's livelihood.
-The stakes are high, so it makes sense to consult with a legal professional before making crucial legal decisions.
-Get free legal advice from a DUI attorney today.
+The stakes are high, so it makes sense to consult with a local DUI attorney before making crucial legal decisions.